On this page

 The outcome will depend on how serious the breach is.

-If you are found to have committed misconduct, the breach will be recorded in the Academic Misconduct Register.
-This means that if you commit another offence in the future, the penalty might be more serious.
+If you are found to have committed a minor breach or misconduct, it will be recorded in the Misconduct Register.
+This means that if you commit another breach in the future, the penalty might be more serious.
 It also means that we may have to disclose this when it is lawfully required to do so, for example in the case of professional registration with an industry body.

 How we investigate possible breaches of academic integrity